 With all that in mind, how do you dial back the AI vs machine learning hype?
 And how should you be thinking about what cognitive computing can do for your business?
 Let’s take a closer look.

 Artificial intelligence is a computer system designed to think the way human intelligence does.
 That means more than just doing a specific task well, like say, Alexa, who responds to your voice command to play your favorite song.
 True artificial intelligence has the ability to parse data, make decisions, and learn from data science to create something new.

 AI has been famously used to tackle big problems, like testing drug compounds for curing cancer.
-Alibaba uses artificial intelligence not just for predictive advertising on their sites, but also for monitoring cars and creating constantly changing traffic patterns, or helping farmers monitor crops to increase yield.
+Alibaba uses AI not just for implementing artificial intelligence advertising on their sites, but also for monitoring cars and creating constantly changing traffic patterns, or helping farmers monitor crops to increase yield.

 True artificial intelligence has the ability to parse data, make decisions, and learn.

 Amazon Go is using AI algorithms to rethink the future of retail, creating unmanned convenient stores that monitor your shopping experience and charge you automatically when you walk out the door with an item.

 Experimental machine intelligence has written novels (badly), played chess against world masters (very well), and parsed the world’s medical literature to help doctors make better and more complete diagnoses (and saved lives).

 With artificial intelligence platforms like Microsoft Azure, Google Cloud, and many others, developers now have the resources they need to think creatively about AI for their own businesses.
 Further, AI in the cloud significantly reduces a company’s infrastructure costs for the massive computing capacity AI needs to be most useful.